 - 1. The student athlete must be necessary for the school to field a team in that sport. - 2.
-The student athlete cannot take the place of an athlete in grades 9 thru 12.
-This means that should any cuts be necessary, middle school athletes must be cut before any athletes in grades 9 thru 12 are cut. - 3.
-The student athlete must meet all NHIAA eligibility requirements. - 4.
+If necessary, students from middle school may "play up" only from the 8th grade.
+If still unable to field a team, 7th graders may be asked to "play up" on varsity with the approval of the athletic director. - 3.
+The middle school student athlete cannot take the place of an athlete in grades 9 thru 12.
+This means that should any varsity cuts be necessary, middle school athletes will play at the middle school level. - 4.
+The student athlete must meet all NHIAA eligibility requirements. - 5.
 The student athlete must be in the same school district and the athletic program must be under the direction of a Principal for grades 6 thru 12.